jonnonz1/nz-statute-book/acts/public/1908/judicature-act-1908.md

 ### 7.2 Case management conferences generally
 (1) A Judge may hold a case management conference at any time.
-(2) A case management conference may be convened by a Judge on the Judge's own initiative or on the application of 1 or more of the parties.
+(2) A case management conference may be held by a Judge on the Judge's own initiative or on the application of 1 or more of the parties.
 (3) At any case management conference, the Judge may give directions to secure the just, speedy, and inexpensive determination of the proceedings, including the fixing of timetables and directing how the hearing or trial is to be conducted.

 ### 7.3 First case management conferences